fireplusteam/ios-swift-for-vs-code/README.md

 -   HotReloading & Injection with [HotReloading](https://github.com/johnno1962/HotReloading)
 -   SwiftUI injection property wrapper with [Inject](https://github.com/krzysztofzablocki/Inject) or [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI)

+To Debug View Hierarchy you can use this technique [How to debug your view hierarchy using recursiveDescription](https://www.hackingwithswift.com/articles/101/how-to-debug-your-view-hierarchy-using-recursivedescription)

 ## Dependencies

 Before an extension is activated, there's a automatic check if those dependencies are installed and if not, it's ask a user to install them automatically.